-The Company does not have any current plans, agreements or understandings for stock issuances, which in the aggregate would involve the use of a number of shares that exceeds the amount currently authorized but unissued.
+The Company does not have any current plans, agreements or understandings for stock issuances, including any issuance in connection with a merger or acquisition, which in the aggregate would involve the use of a number of shares that exceeds the amount currently authorized but unissued.

-On March 2, 2010, the Board unanimously adopted resolutions setting forth the proposed amendment to the Amended and Restated Certificate of Incorporation, declaring its advisability and directing that the proposed amendment be submitted to the stockholders for their approval at the Annual Meeting.
-If adopted by the stockholders, the amendment will become effective upon the filing of an appropriate amendment to the Company's Amended and Restated Certificate of Incorporation with the Secretary of State of Delaware.
+On March 2, 2010, the Board unanimously adopted resolutions setting forth the proposed amendment to the Restated Certificate of Incorporation, declaring its advisability and directing that the proposed amendment be submitted to the stockholders for their approval at the Annual Meeting.
+If adopted by the stockholders, the amendment will become effective upon the filing of an appropriate amendment to the Company's Restated Certificate of Incorporation with the Secretary of State of Delaware.